MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

     ![A selected text area](./media/recording-flow/text-area.png)

-1. Wait for a popup message that will prompt you to select a anchor area.
+1. Wait for a popup message that will prompt you to select an anchor area.

     ![The message that prompts user to select a anchor area](./media/recording-flow/anchor-area-message.png)